datastax-training/retail/README.md

 The first is in the cql directory that sets up the database schema for the entire project.

-The second is the data generation portion in the generate_data dir.
-It does both an initial static data load with the seed scripts (1.seed_zipcode and 2.seed_retail).
-It also generates sample data on a continuous basis using metagener (the scripts in 3.scan_data).
+The second part is a sample Spark job

+The third  part is a sample Solr schema with a script to post it

-The third part is the web project in the web directory that is a simple Python / Flask project that runs against a local DSE.
+The fourth part is the web project in the web directory that is a simple Python / Flask project that runs against a local DSE.
 This expects that you have a local DSE setup and running.

-The fourth part is what you will write.
-It will be Spark Jobs that can run against both the static data set and also against the dynamic data before it flows into Cassandra.
+The fifth is a cash-register simulator implemented with JMeter

 ## Mac Setup ##